u7122029/autoeval_baselines/README.md

-Every model was trained on the original [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset for classification without any transformations applied to each image aside from normalisation.
+Every model was trained on the original [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset for classification without any transformations applied to each image aside from standardisation.

 ### Interior Domain

-The interior domain contains 1,000 transformed datasets from the original [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) test set, using the transformation strategies proposed by [Deng et al. (2021)](https://github.com/Simon4Yan/Meta-set).
+The interior domain contains 2400 transformed datasets from the original [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) test set, using the transformation strategies proposed by [Deng et al. (2021)](https://github.com/Simon4Yan/Meta-set).